ToriK17/edr-activity-generator/project-overview.md

 - Timestamps, User and process information, File paths and actions, Network source/destination addresses and protocols

 ## CLI Design
-Built using Cobra, the CLI is modular and extensible.
+The tool is built using Cobra for a modular, extensible CLI interface.

 ### Available Commands
-Run all activity types at once (default JSON):
+***Run all activity types at once (default JSON):***
 - `./edr-activity-generator run`

-Run individual types:
+***Run individual types:***
 - `./edr-activity-generator simulate process --count 5 --format yaml`

-Stream activities continuously:
+***Stream activities over time:***
 - `./edr-activity-generator simulate network --stream 10s --format csv --delay 1s`

-A clean command is also included to wipe log output.
+***Clean log output.***
 - `./edr-activity-generator clean`

 ## Testing
-The project includes a lightweight unit tests for CSV encoding and log serialization, located in activity/log_writer_test.go.
+The project includes a lightweight unit tests for CSV encoding, located in activity/log_writer_test.go.
 To keep scope focused on cross-platform simulation and telemetry structure, I opted not to include a larger test suite.
 However, individual components are modular and could be easily tested using standard Go test tooling.

 ### Container Support
 Tested and runnable in: Debian, Alpine, and Fedora.